-It is best if you set up a dedicated area to do your writing at.
+It is best if you set up a dedicated area where you can do your writing.
 Now is the time to decide exactly where this space will be.
 Make sure this spot doesn’t have too many distractions around it.
 Take some time to make this place comfortable and inspiring.
 Set up a vision board of notes and images that will inspire your writing.
 Make sure you pick out this spot ahead of time.
 The last thing you want to do is to be busy clearing a desk off on the first day of NaNoWriMo when you could be writing.

 When will you write

-A big part of NaNoWriMo is keeping track of important aspects of your story.
-You don’t want to forget your main characters eye color halfway through your story – trust me, I have done this before.
+A big part of NaNoWriMo is keeping track of the important aspects of your story.
+You don’t want to forget your main character’s eye color halfway through your story – trust me, I have done this before.
 This is why it is a good idea to keep a notebook or two nearby so you can jot these things down.
 Of course, this also means having pens on hand.
-You can also go digital with your notes, but I personally prefer to put pen to paper when I need to keep track of an important detail.
-To make details easier to spot amid your frantic writer scrawlings, use colored pens, dedicating a certain pen color to an idea, character or plot aspect.
+You can also go digital with your notes, however, I personally prefer to put pen to paper when I need to keep track of important details.
+To make details easier to spot amid your frantic writer scrawlings, use colored pens, dedicating a certain pen color to an idea, character, or plot aspect.

 Go internet free

 The last thing you want to happen is to lose all of your hard work.
 My biggest suggestion is to save and save often.
 If you just wrote several paragraphs, then take a moment and hit that save button.
 But saving isn’t enough.
 You want to have a backup.
 Two backups are even better.
+That way if you misplace a flash drive you have a second one you can turn to.
 I always save my work to two different flash drives.
-Saving to the cloud is also a good option, however, remember that in the event of a net outage, you will not be able to access your work.
+Saving to the cloud is also a good option, however, remember that in the event of an internet outage, you will not be able to access your work.
 So if you are going to save to the cloud, have your secondary backup on a flash drive.
 This means that no matter what you can always get to your work.
 Also, ever ever leave your computer without saving.
 Even if it’s just to go grab a glass of water, be sure to hit that save button first and then go do something.

 Snacks and drinks

 When you are in the zone of writing, you likely won’t think much about eating or drinking.
 However, it’s important to stay on top of these things.
 This is why it’s a good idea to plan ahead for these.
+A NaNoWriMo survival kit helps keep these items in one spot.
 The week before NaNoWriMo starts, go buy a bunch of snacks – make sure at least some of them are healthy.
 I like to keep snacks in my desk drawer for easy access.
 This way, I can simply pull something out while I am in the writing groove.
 Have lots of fruit and vegetables in the fridge for healthy alternatives.
-As far as meals go, slow cookers are your friend for the month, or you could cook some things ahead and toss them in the freezer for easy meals along the way.
+As far as meals go, slow cookers are your friend for the month, or you could cook some things ahead and toss them in the freezer, like vegetable lasagna, for easy meals along the way.